junxit/us-congress-bills-116/bill.md

 - **(3)** *Initiative* The term Initiative means the National Engineering Biology Research and Development Initiative established under section 4.
 - **(4)** *Omics* The term omics refers to the collective technologies used to explore the roles, relationships, and actions of the various types of molecules that make up the cells of an organism.

 ## § 4.
-National Engineering Biology Research and Development Initiative
+National engineering biology research and development initiative

 - **(a)** *In general* The President, acting through the Office of Science and Technology Policy, shall implement a National Engineering Biology Research and Development Initiative to advance societal well-being, national security, sustainability, and economic productivity and competitiveness through—
   - **(1)** advancing areas of research at the intersection of the biological, physical, chemical, data, and computational sciences and engineering to accelerate scientific understanding and technological innovation in engineering biology;